boylesoftware/stacy/README.md

 npm install -g stacy
 ```

-In your Contentful space, go to Space settings&rarr;API keys and add an API key in Content delivery/preview tokens.
-Note Space ID and Content Delivery API access token values that you will use to connect your Stacy development environment to your Contentful space.
+In your Contentful space, go to _Space settings&rarr;API keys_ and add an API key in _Content delivery/preview tokens_.
+Note _Space ID_ and _Content Delivery API access token_ values that you will use to connect your Stacy environment to your Contentful space.

-Now, you can generate initial project for your website.
-For example:
+Now, you can generate initial project for your website:

 ```
 stacy new --cf-space <your space ID> --cf-access-token <your access token> mywebsite
 ```

 This will create a new project directory named "mywebsite" in the current directory.
-The "mywebsite" value is known as the site ID.
+The "mywebsite" value is known as the _site ID_.
 Use a different value that identifies your website.
 The value should be URL-fiendly (small letters, digits and dashes).

 In your project directory, put static content under `/static` (this gets copied over to your website as-is) and put your entry templates under `/templates`.
-The name of the template file (sans the extention) must exactly match the corresponding entry content type in your Contentful Content model.
+The name of the template file (sans the extention) must exactly match the corresponding entry content type in your Contentful _Content model_.
 Under `/templates`, the template files can be organized in subfolders.
 However, the file names must be unique across all subfolders because they are used to uniquely match templates to entry content types (subfolders in `/templates` play no role).

 Note: Normally, a template, combined with an entry's content, produces HTML.
 If you need to produce some other type of content, you can add an extension to the template name.
 For example, `page.hbs` produces HTML.
 To produce plain text use `page.txt.hbs`.
 This also means that `page.hbs` and `page.html.hbs` are the same.